fiberopticnow/fiberopticnow.github.io/_posts/2015-06-20-student-websites.md

 {% include image.html url="/media/deerdeer2.png" width="60%" description="The Deer Dear team used Facebook as a way to get feedback from their customers on new design ideas" %}

-## The Prank Maker
+<h2>The Prank Maker</h2>

 <a href="http://www.isa.nl/StudentSites/rmuramatsu/home.html">The Prank Maker</a> is an agency that organizes pranks and flash mobs at the International School of Amsterdam.
 Rika did a fantastic job coding this agency's website.
 The team page is especially current and uses animated GIFs to show the team members in a fun and unique way.

 {% include image.html url="/media/rika.gif" width="70%" description="Rika's Team Page is killer" %}

-{% include image.html url="/media/rika_mobile.png" width="70%" description="And the website is also responsive" %}
+{% include image.html url="/media/rika_mobile.png" width="50%" description="And the website is also responsive" %}

-One member of this group, Youngjae, produced a really amazing song to be used at the agency's various flash mobs.
+One member of this group, Youngjae, produced a really awe-inspiring song to be used at the agency's various flash mobs.
 Listen to his song below and feel free to comment to give him feedback.

 <iframe width="100%" height="450" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/208929085&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;visual=true"></iframe>

-##Akalah Loke
+<h2>Akalah Loke</h2>

 <a href="http://www.isa.nl/StudentSites/vdecuypere/Ourproducts.html"> Akalah Loke</a> is a non-profit founded to support an ISA teacher recently diagnosed with breast cancer.
 Akalah Loke means "pink flower" in Hawaiian, which is where this teacher called home.
 The Akalah Loke team created and sold pink flower headbands in order to raise awareness for breast cancer.